Bush House: King's College London campus

+King's Business School

 Since its foundation on 1 August 2017, the King's Business School has been located inside Bush House.
 It came forth from the School of Management and Business to form the 9th faculty of the university.
-To ‘support world class education and research with environments which foster creativity and engagement.’ the central block hosts The Department of Informatics which brings together innovators from the business and technology worlds.
+The central block hosts the Department of Informatics, which brings together innovators from the business and technology worlds.

+Students' Union

 King's College London Students' Union (KCLSU) also occupies Bush House.
 Its Union Shop opened in The Arcade in September 2017, followed by a series of other student spaces in Spring 2018.
 KCLSU represents all students at King's, but operates as a charity, independent of the university.

+School of Global Affairs

+As of 2025 there are three departments (Geography, Global Health & Medicine, and International Development) and five global research institutes in the School of Global Affairs.
+The research institutes are focused on Africa, Australia, Brazil, China, and India.

+Menzies Australia Institute

+The Menzies Australia Institute is an academically-independent interdisciplinary research institute focused on Australia and its global connections.
+Named after the longest-serving Prime Minister of Australia, Sir Robert Menzies (1894-1978), the institute was founded in 1982 as the Australian Studies Centre in the Institute of Commonwealth Studies, part of the University of London, funded by the Menzies Memorial Trust and the Australian Government.
+Historian Geoffrey Bolton was the inaugural head of the institute.

+In 1999 the institute was moved to King's College London and renamed the Sir Robert Menzies Centre for Australian Studies.